dmison/workshop/learn-html/_steps/step4-formatting-recipes.markdown

 </html>
 ```

 Ok.
 Now we have our three pages: two recipes and a homepage.

 But it's a bit plain isn't it?
-What about images?
-Lets look at them in the next step.
+Most recipe sites have images.
+Let's look at them in the next step.